 Are you unhappy with your current project’s pace?
 Missed deadlines and milestones signal possible risks.
 Let’s look at some signs and risks of failing your project’s deadline when you’ll hire a development team.

 How Does It Work?

 According to your project specifications, a team of dedicated developers with the required skill set is established.
 You finalize time and cost estimations and sign a legal contract to hire a development team.
 As a client, you have total control over staff or project management so that your team produces the best deliverables.

-The structure of this model is easier to explain through the following steps:
+The structure of hiring a dedicated development team model is easier to explain through the following steps:

 - Specialists begin work during their typical or agreed working hours.

 The customer has full control over the project and the team, while the team focuses on ensuring the best possible results.

 It is worth mentioning that in both models, your company benefits from a global talent pool because your choices are not limited to specialists from your region.
 With outsourcing, you get immediate access to some of the best IT talents you can find.